ThomasLenges/trafficFlow/README.md

 **[Live dashboard](https://thomaslenges.github.io/trafficFlow/)** hosted via GitHub Pages.
 This hosted demo shows the dashboard UI only since it isn't connected to any running hardware, no local data is present (which is why the graph appears empty).

-Deploy the project yourself to try out the model and tune the key parameters explained later in this README!
+Deploy the project yourself to try out the model and tune key parameters explained later in this README!

 ## Hardware